 During New Year’s Eve, Finnish people put melted tin into a backet of cold water.
 Then, the resulting shape is read to predict a person’s future for the New Year.

-4. Putting salt on doorstep and open pomegranates, Turkey
+4. Putting salt on doorsteps and opening pomegranates, Turkey

 At midnight, some Turkish people sprinkle salt on their doorstep to bring peace and prosperity to their houses.
 Other people open pomegranates, which are believed to attract wealth.

-5. Wearing red underwear and eat lentils, Italy
+5. Wearing red underwear and eating lentils, Italy

 6. Walking with empty suitcases, Columbia